emqx/emqx-docs/zh_CN/deploy/cluster/security.md

   certfile = "/path/to/cert/domain.pem"
   # PEM format file containing the private key corresponding to the SSL/TLS certificate
   keyfile = "/path/to/cert/domain.key"
+  # Set to 'verify_peer' to verify the authenticity of the clients' certificates, otherwise 'verify_none'.
+  verify = verify_peer
+  # If set to true, the handshake fails if the peer does not have a certificate to send, that is, sends an empty certificate.
+If set to false, it fails only if the peer sends an invalid certificate (an empty certificate is considered valid).
+  fail_if_no_peer_cert = true

 }
 ```